Code-Institute-Submissions/nature-adventures/README.md

 ### Performance and Accessibility

 Chrome DevTool Lighthouse was used to assess the project's performance and accessibility.
 The reports confirmed that the page performs well and is accessible.
-The recommadations relating to Best Practice noted that, because of Cloudinary, the site is using third party cookies.
+The recommendations relating to Best Practice noted that, because of Cloudinary, the site is using third party cookies.

 | Page tested   | Report                                                                        |
 | ---           | ---                                                                           |